 Under 40,000 people, Burlington is very much a college town, hosting the flagship campus of the University of Vermont, among others.
 Lake Champlain in the background of the above photo provides a clear demarcation of the western edge of town, from a variety of vantage points.
 My impression during my brief visit was that the city’s vibrancy betrayed its size; one could hardly tell it was so small from how many people one might see out on a Saturday morning.
 It remains one of the few cities that can boast a successful, fully pedestrianized Main Street.
-And of course such a town wouldn’t be complete without its bustling weekend farmers’ market:

 This survey of Vermont is about as superficial as they come, and it admittedly leaves out some of the grittier parts: St. Johnsbury has not enjoyed the prosperity of other communities its size in the state; nor has the aforementioned Barre; and Rutland, from what I hear, has seen better days.
-But for an overwhelmingly rural state, in which the largest city is the smallest large city out of all fifty, Vermont possesses a streak of worldiness normally associated with urban living—and its residents have shown an uncanny ability to expand the prominence of its limited agricultural output well beyond its modest borders.
+But for an overwhelmingly rural state with a rural culture, in which the largest city is the smallest large city out of all fifty, Vermont possesses a streak of worldiness normally associated with urban living—and its residents have shown an uncanny ability to expand the prominence of its limited agricultural output well beyond its modest borders.

 An equally facile survey of the state’s recent history provides more than enough evidence to explain how it got this way.
 Always the most rural state in New England, it is also among the few states to have functioned as an independent sovereign government for some time prior to admission in the union.
 Its population remained basically unchanging, averaging around 350,000 inhabitants, from around 1900 until 1960.
 Only in the swinging sixties did the state blossom in growth, reaching 600,000 shortly before the new century.
 More recent population estimates suggests that the growth rate has leveled off considerably.
 While Vermont has always allied itself with independent parties to a greater degree than most states, its national identity overwhelmingly aligned with the Republicans throughout most of the 20th century—until the population boom.
 In 1992, the state supported Democrat Bill Clinton (for the first time since Lyndon Johnson’s sweeping national defeat of Barry Goldwater) and it has edged further toward Democrats ever since, giving President Obama one of his strongest winning margins in the country.

 It hardly takes a rocket scientist to deduce that the steady stream of newcomers to Vermont from 1960 to 1990 have influenced the state’s political culture.
-Many affluent New Yorkers and Bostonians, seeking a rural alternative to crime and urban gridlock, found respite in Vemont’s inexpensive verdure and settled permanently in and around the state’s numerous depressed mill towns.
+Many affluent New Yorkers and Bostonians, seeking a rural culture and alternative to crime and urban gridlock, found respite in Vemont’s inexpensive verdure and settled permanently in and around the state’s numerous depressed mill towns.
 They brought with them prestigious degrees, hefty disposable incomes, and urban communitarianism.
 No doubt other NYC expatriates settled in the remote corners of upstate New York, Connecticut, New Hampshire, and Maine.
 But only Vermont was so sparsely populated that a gain of 250,000 could virtually double the state’s population and formidably alter its political leanings.
 The state has remained racially homogeneous but has swayed its legislature toward a culture that regulates urban growth strongly while emphasizing the aesthetic integrity of its towns and small cities.
 The result is a state with a higher cost of living than one might expect for so little industry, but a fairly consistent identity of mountainous countryside interspersed with manicured dairy farms and tidy fields amidst the few patches of arable land.

 What, one may ask, does all of this have to do with Trader’s Point in Indianapolis?
 Loosely speaking, Trader’s Point is the Vermont of the Indianapolis metro.
 Its current character is largely fueled by an urban affluent diaspora that has instilled it with a blend of prosperous farmsteads and estates, where the wealth of the proprietors largely depends on their proximity to a larger urban market.
-This fusion of rural and urban elite undoubtedly has helped spawn a Rural Preservation District, and it affirms the identity of a smart boutique agribusiness such as Trader’s Point Creamery.
+This fusion of rural culture and urban elite undoubtedly has helped spawn a Rural Preservation District, and it affirms the identity of a smart boutique agribusiness such as Trader’s Point Creamery.
 One could even argue that the character of a pristine Vermont town finds a Midwest incarnation in the picturesque suburb of Zionsville, outside Indianapolis limits immediately to the north of Trader’s Point.

 By most other metrics, an analogy between Trader’s Point and Vermont is a stretch, and others could justifiably refute my argument.
 Vermont is a state with political autonomy, made up of multiple jurisdictions that also enjoy relative independence.
 Conversely, Trader’s Point has no political identity outside of the Rural Historic District and an association of neighborhoods, which proffers only a small amount of authority to community’s residents.
 But perhaps the biggest difference between the two is the racial and ethnic composition: Vermont to this day remains overwhelmingly white, with the race comprising almost 96% of the population according to recent Census estimates.
 Conversely, Trader’s Point sits within Pike Township, the northwestern corner of Indianapolis.
 Once a bastion of white affluence, Pike’s minority presence is significant and growing.
 The census tract that comprises the majority of Trader’s Point is less than 80% white, while the more densely settled southern half of the township (south of Trader’s Point) is closer to 50% minority, with a growing presence of middle and upper-middle class African Americans, Latinos, and southeast Asians, as well as recent Burmese refugees from the Karen and Chin ethnic groups.
 Meanwhile, the Metropolitan School District of Pike Township has shown evidence in recent years of a strained response to the influx of minorities and foreign-born: though the township as a whole is still majority white, the school district is not.
 Pike High School, once as homogeneous as the district it served, now consists of over 80% racial minorities.